Versiani-R/django-schedule-api/DOCUMENTATION.md

 # Overview
 Although it has a simple promise.
 It does has it's rules:
 For example, the date object is always in the day-month-year format.
-The api has a limit call of 15, and this number is reset every 15 minutes, giving a limit of 1 api call every minute.
+The api has a limit call and this number only gets reset if you do a post request to the calls/ route.
 Other key-points are also presented in the rest of the documentation.

 # Authentication